googleforgames/quilkin/docs/src/services/proxy/configuration.md

 {{#include ../../../../examples/proxy.yaml:17:100}}
 ```

-This is a great use of a static configuration file, as we only get a singular `--to` endpoint address via the
+This is a great use of a static configuration file, as we only get a singular `--provider.static.endpoints` endpoint address via the
 command line arguments.

 We can also configure [Filters](./filters.md) via the configuration file.
 See that section for documentation.